Katie-Davies/javaScript/readMe.md

-#This is all new learning of JS.
+# This is all new learning of JS.

-##Console.log - is amde to log or print messages to the console
+ Console.log - is made to log or print messages to the console

-##Methods- return information about an object, they are called by appending an instance with a fullstop "." then the method name and then brackets
+ Methods- return information about an object, they are called by appending an instance with a fullstop "." then the method name and then brackets example Math.random();
- example Math.random();

- ##property- is information about the data/instance
+ property- is information about the data/instance
  Example:
  let message = "goodnight"
  console.log (message.length);
 // will print 9

- ##Types of Data:
+ ## Types of Data:
   Primitive data-
   String = "Katie"
   number = 123